Steering shaft u-joint coupling

-A worn-out steering u-joint may also cause rattling noise in the steering when driving on rough roads.
+A worn-out steering u-joint can also cause a rattling noise in the steering when driving on rough roads.
 Of course these symptoms can also be caused by other problems in the steering system.
 A failed steering u-joint or other problems with the steering system make the vehicle UNSAFE.
 If you are experiencing these symptoms, have your vehicle checked out as soon as possible.

 Steering u-joint replacement